abeltran09/cryptoFileServerProject/README.md

 - Click on "New Pull Request."
 - Select your branch and request a review from the team.
 - Once approved, merge into `main`.
+- If you install new libraries, add them to requirements.txt

 #### 5. Sync with Main Branch
 Before starting new work, always update your local `main` branch.